awsdocs/amazon-sagemaker-developer-guide/doc_source/incremental-training.md

 To complete this procedure, you need:
 + The URL of the Amazon Simple Storage Service \(Amazon S3\) bucket where you've stored the training data\.
 + The URL of the S3 bucket where you want to store the output of the job\.
 + The Amazon Elastic Container Registry path where the training code is stored\.
-For more information, see [Common parameters for built\-in algorithms](sagemaker-algo-docker-registry-paths.md)\.
+For more information, see [Docker Registry Paths for SageMaker Built\-in Algorithms](sagemaker-algo-docker-registry-paths.md)\.
 + The URL of the S3 bucket where you've stored the model artifacts that you want to use in incremental training\.
 To find the URL for the model artifacts, see the details page of the training job used to create the model\.
 To find the details page, in the SageMaker console, choose **Inference**, choose **Models**, and then choose the model\.

 To restart a stopped training job, use the URL to the model artifacts that are stored in the details page as you would with a model or a completed training job\.